mietek/halcyon-website/pages/guide/index.md

 Remote storage is necessary to support environments in which the machines used for compiling applications are separate from the machines used for building layers.

 Storing layer archives remotely also allows unrelated applications to share common dependencies.
-Sharing the same private S3 bucket between multiple applications requires no additional configuration beyond defining the same private bucket for every application.
+Sharing the same private S3 bucket between multiple applications requires no additional configuration beyond defining the same S3 bucket for every application.

 GHC layers  { .layer }